Jump to: General Vaccine Info Transportation & Homebound Help Cost Info Providers COVID-19 Tests Printables

 All adult groups are now eligible to receive the vaccine!
 Learn about the vaccines here.

-People aged 5 and up can get the two-dose Pfizer vaccine.
+NEW: People aged 6 months and up can get the two-dose Pfizer vaccine.
 Safety info here.

-Click to use our interactive tool and explore information about COVID-19, variants, and vaccines from reliable, factual sources.
+Click to use our interactive tool and learn about COVID-19, variants, and vaccines from reliable, factual sources.

 COVID-19 Vaccines

-There are three vaccines being distributed in the US.
-The Pfizer and Moderna vaccines each have their own two-shot schedule, with booster shots afterward at set intervals .
+There are four vaccines being distributed in the US.
+The Pfizer and Moderna mRNA vaccines each have their own two-shot schedule, with booster shots afterward at set intervals.
 Talk with your doctor about which is right for you.

-The third is the Janssen vaccine (Johnson & Johnson).
-It is no longer recommended generally due to an increased risk of adverse health events, but getting one dose of a Janssen vaccine is still considered better than remaining unvaccinated for most people.
-If you have received one dose of a Johnson & Johnson vaccine, CDC suggests you boost with a Pfizer or Moderna dose.
-As always, discuss concerns with a licensed medical professional.
+The third vaccine is the single-dose Janssen vaccine (Johnson & Johnson).
+It has an increased risk of adverse health events, but getting one dose of a Janssen vaccine is still considered better than remaining unvaccinated for most people.
+CDC suggests boosting one dose of Janssen with a Pfizer or Moderna dose.
+It is approved for those 18 and up.
+Discuss any concerns with a licensed medical professional.

 Fact sheets: Side Effects After a Vaccine (Adults) Side Effects After a Vaccine (Kids & Teens)

 Booster shots are strongly recommended if: it has been 6 months since your second Pfizer or Moderna shot, or if it has been over 2 months since a J&J shot.
-An additional booster shot may also be recommended.
+Additional booster shots may be recommended later.
 Booster shots help refresh your immune response to protect you against some of the newer variants of concern.
-Learn more in our interactive tool linked above.
+Learn more in our interactive tool, linked above.

 Where can I get the vaccine?